torch2424/live-stream-radio/radioFiles/README.md

 # Folders for the files for the radio

-You may place folders within these folders, as content is found/randomized recursively.
+You may place folders within these base folders, as content is found/randomized recursively.
 However, ensure that the files are of the correct format for each respective base folder.

 `music` is where ".mp3" is stored to be played as songs on the station `gifs` is where ".gif" files are stored to be encoded